smarc-project/smarc_msgs/README.rst

 to control but has no service.
 One can then use the ``control_throttle_service`` to automatically implement the actual interface, see `Controller implementation`_.

+If two controllers that are conflicting are activated at the same time, the result is currently undefined.
+The same holds for publishing to an actuator that is at the same time controlled by a controller.
+In the first case, it is however recommended that the controller activated second returns false upon request to activate.

 **Basic controller topics**

 If there are multiple controllers to control one target, they should generally all subscribe